MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-messages-ai-generated-content.md

 > [!NOTE]
 >
 > * A maximum of 20 citations are displayed in a message.
-> * Citations with Adaptive Cards are available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
+> * Citations with Adaptive Cards are only available in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).
 > * Adaptive Cards aren't rendered in the citation pop-up window.
 However, Adaptive Cards can be rendered in the bot's message or in the citation's modal window accessible from the pop-up window.

 ### Add citations

 If you're using **Teams AI library** to build your bot, citations are added to an AI-powered bot message automatically through `PredictedSayCommand` action.
 You can also modify the `PredictedSayCommand` action to add citations to your bot message.
-For more information, see [ClientCitation interface](https://github.com/microsoft/teams-ai/blob/main/js/packages/teams-ai/src/actions/SayCommand.ts#L46).
+For more information, see [ClientCitation interface](https://github.com/microsoft/teams-ai/blob/main/js/packages/teams-ai/src/actions/SayCommand.ts#L42).

 If you're using **Bot Framework SDK** to build your bot, include `citation` under the `entities` array.
 Following is an example code snippet: